peersuasive/luce/README.rst

 derived from LBase.
 LBase offers the required link to Lua while LComponent offers the required links to Juce.

-Most of the callbacks that exist in Juce also exist in Luce; in the same manner they need to be overriden in Juce to take effect, they also need to be overriden in Luce, that is, as for Luce, that a lua function needs to be provided for the callback to be effective.
+Most of the callbacks existing in Juce also exist in Luce; in the same manner they need to be overriden in Juce to take effect, they also need to be overriden in Luce, that is, as for Luce, that a lua function needs to be provided for the callback to be effective.
 If not callback is provided, the